-Our business is comprised of two segments.
-Our "OSUR" business consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types.
-Our molecular collections systems or "DNAG" business consists of the manufacture and sale of kits that are used to collect, stabilize, transport and store samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.
+Our business consists of two segments: our "OSUR" business consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types.
+Our molecular products and services or "DNAG" business consists of the manufacture and sale of kits that are used to collect, stabilize, transport and store biological samples of genetic material for molecular testing.
+Our collection kits are also used for the collection of first-void urine for liquid biopsy in the prostate and bladder cancer markets; and in the sexually transmitted infection screening market.
+In addition, our DNAG business provides microbiome laboratory and bioinformatics services.
+The DNAG segment also includes genomic and microbiome laboratory testing and analytical services.

-Our OSUR diagnostic products include tests that are performed on a rapid basis at the point of care and tests that are processed in a laboratory.
-These products are sold in the United States and internationally to various clinical laboratories, hospitals, clinics, community-based organizations and other public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
-We also manufacture and sell medical devices used for the removal of benign skin lesions by cryosurgery or freezing.
-These cryosurgical products are sold in both professional and over-the-counter ("OTC") markets in North America, Europe, Central and South America, and Australia.
+Our OSUR diagnostic products include tests for diseases including HIV and Hepatitis C that are performed on a rapid basis at the point of care and tests that are processed in a laboratory.
+These products are sold in the United States and internationally to various clinical laboratories, hospitals, clinics, and other public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
+Our HIV product is also sold in a consumer-friendly format in the OTC and public health markets in the U.S. and as a self-test to individuals in a number of other countries.
+We also previously manufactured and sold medical devices used for the removal of benign skin lesions by cryosurgery or freezing.
+These cryosurgical products were sold in both professional and OTC markets in North America, Europe, Central and South America, and Australia.
+We sold the assets associated with our cryosurgical systems business to a third party in August 2019.